Rockey Felker

-Rockey Felker (born February 1, 1953) is a former quarterback, head football coach, and retired as director of player personnel for Mississippi State University, in Starkville, Mississippi after the 2017 season.
+Rockey Felker (born February 1, 1953) is an American former college football player and coach.
+He was played as a quarterback at Mississippi State University from 1972 to 1974 and served as at head coach of Mississippi State Bulldogs football program from 1986 to 1990.
+He returned to Mississippi state in 2002, serving in a number of administrative and assistant coaching positions before retiring as director of player personnel for the Bulldogs after the 2017 season.
 After serving three different stints and working for four different head coaches at Mississippi State, Felker is considered one of the school's native sons.

 Playing career

 Felker played quarterback at Mississippi State from 1972 to 1974 under coaches Charley Shira and Bob Tyler after a five-sport career at Haywood High School, Brownsville, Tennessee.
 Helping lead Mississippi State to a 9–3 season and a win over North Carolina in the 1974 Sun Bowl, Felker continues rank in the program's top ten in multiple passing categories including: passing yardage (#9), pass completions (#10, 207), yards per attempt (#8, 6.98), passing efficiency (#7, 112.65), and touchdown passes (#7, 23).
 He is also ranked nine in total offense with 3,776 yards and seventh in total touchdowns accounted for with 35 (12 rushing and 23 passing).
 Felker was named the SEC Player of the Year in 1974 by The Nashville Banner.
+Felker was drafted by the Cincinnati Bengals in the 10th round of the 1975 NFL draft.